Deforestation in Brazil's Amazon through July hits a fresh record

 "The figures shock, but don't surprise," said Marcio Astrini, head of local environmental group Climate Observatory, adding that "out of control" deforestation in the Amazon was a consequence of government policies reducing protection.

-Bolsonaro's office forwarded a request for comment to the Environment Ministry, which did not immediately respond to the inquiry.
+Bolsonaro's office forwarded a request for comment to the Environment Ministry, which said that in the 12 months through July there was a 2.16% drop in deforestation over the previous year.

 The latest figures come as Brazil approaches the worst of the annual burning season in the Amazon, when ranchers and farmers often set fire to areas deforested earlier in the year.
-Data from national space research agency Inpe show that fires in the region tend to spike in August and September.
+Inpe data show that fires in the region tend to spike in August and September.

 In July, Inpe fire alerts increased 8% from the previous year to a total 5,373, though remaining below an average 6,213.